Abstract-Intel/Portfolio/README.md

 ## About Me

-👨‍💻 I am passionate about AI, business, engineering, maths, psychology 📚 Currently, I am focusing on building my knowledge in Generative AI, bioinformatics, psychology, computational neuroscince 🎯 My goal is to build projects that are both creative and practical, while continuing to learn new concepts along the way.
+👨‍💻 I am passionate about AI, business, engineering, maths, psychology and french 📚 Currently, I am focusing on building my knowledge in Generative AI, bioinformatics, psychology, computational neuroscince 🎯 My goal is to build projects that are both creative and practical, while continuing to learn new concepts along the way.